 Title Areas has the meaning given in clause 1 of the Agreement.

-[Section 14A inserted by No. 13 of 2015 s.
+[Section 14A inserted: No. 13 of 2015 s.
 4.]

 14B.
 Notice that Commonwealth representative is satisfied of certain matters

 (1) The BI Act Minister may, after the expiration of the 15 year period beginning on the CO2 injection cessation date, request the Commonwealth representative to give the BI Act Minister notice that the Commonwealth representative is satisfied in respect of the matters listed in subsection (2).